willybrondon/slotify2/dev/admin/scraping_data/IMPLEMENTATION_STATUS.md

 6. ✅ Commission tracking and settlement calculation
 7. ✅ Admin can view and manage settlements

-### What's Missing:
+### What's Complete:
-1. ⏳ PDF invoice generation for settlements
+1. ✅ PDF invoice generation for settlements
-2. ⏳ Automatic invoice email sending
+2. ✅ Automatic invoice email sending
-3. ⏳ Invoice download functionality
+3. ✅ Invoice download functionality

 ---

 ## 🎯 **NEXT STEPS**

-### Immediate Priority:
-1. **Implement PDF Invoice Generation**
-   - Install PDF library (e.g., `pdfkit`)
-   - Create invoice template
-   - Generate PDF from settlement data
-   - Add download endpoint
-   - Add email sending with PDF attachment
+### All Core Features Complete! ✅

+The salon onboarding system is **100% complete** with all core features implemented.

 ### Optional Enhancements:
 1. **Legal Compliance** (from guide):